TravinDreek/TravinDreek/README.md

 Hello, there!
 I am **Peaksol**, a random developer.
 I don't like spending much time on a README file so here I am making it simple about what I am doing:
 - Creating Bukkit (and somehow PocketMine) plugins
 - Frontend and backend Web development
-- Making bots on QQ
+- Making bots that run on Discord and QQ
 - Coding some random stuffs

 And here are some of the programming languages that I use for my projects: